Graham Crowden: Stage

+He began his professional career in regional repertory theatre and later became a prominent stage actor in London.
+He made his West End debut in 1956 as Charles Lomax in George Bernard Shaw's Major Barbara at the Old Vic.

+He is also associated with the Royal Court Theatre, starring in several avant-garde productions, including roles in N.F.
+Simpson's A Resounding Tinkle and One Way Pendulum (1959).
+In 1965, he joined Laurence Olivier's newly formed National Theatre company at the Old Vic.
+While there, he notably performed as The Player King in Rosencrantz and Guildenstern Are Dead, a play by Tom Stoppard,.

+His classical and contemporary stage credits also include performances with the Royal Shakespeare Company, as well as major productions at the Mermaid Theatre, Chichester Festival Theatre, and regional venues across the UK.

+His final notable performance was as General Macarthur in Agatha Christie's And Then There Were None at the Gielgud Theatre in 2005.

+TV & Film

 He occasionally played mad scientists in film, taking the role of Doctor Millar in the Mick Travis films of director Lindsay Anderson, O Lucky Man!
 (1973) and Britannia Hospital (1982) and also playing the sinister Doctor Smiles in the film of Michael Moorcock's first Jerry Cornelius novel, The Final Programme (1973).
-He also played the eccentric history master in Anderson's if....
+Crowden also played the eccentric history master in Anderson's if....
 (1968).
-In 1970, he appeared in the popular Thames Television series Callan as The Groper, a de-registered doctor, who had been in Wormwood Scrubs called on by Callan, when unofficial medical assistance was required (e.g. Series 3, "A Village Called G" and probably others between 1967 and 1973 though some are now lost).
+In 1970, Crowden appeared in the popular Thames Television series Callan as The Groper, a de-registered doctor, who had been in Wormwood Scrubs called on by Callan, when unofficial medical assistance was required (e.g. Series 3, "A Village Called G", and probably others between 1967 and 1973, though some are now lost).

 In 1975, he made an appearance in "No Way Out" – an episode of the British sitcom Porridge alongside Ronnie Barker, Brian Wilde, Richard Beckinsale and Fulton Mackay, as the prison doctor when Fletcher was complaining of an injured leg.

 He was offered the role of the Fourth Doctor in Doctor Who in 1974, when Jon Pertwee left the role but turned it down, informing producer Barry Letts that he was not prepared to commit himself to the series for three years.
 Crowden's potential hiring was the reason why Ian Marter was originally hired for a role, as the producers and directors considered Crowden too old to be seen running about and taking on a larger physical role.
 The role of the Doctor ultimately went to Tom Baker.
 Crowden appeared in The Horns of Nimon (1979–80) as a villain opposite Baker.